-Monitoring spikes

-You can adjust the trigger levels and even change the templates during sampling with the Analysis menu Edit WaveMark command.
-If you use this a window that is very similar to the template setup window opens:
+Monitoring spikes You can adjust the trigger levels and even change the templates during sampling with the Analysis menu Edit WaveMark command.
+If you use this a window that is very similar

 The displays area shows the last spike that crossed the trigger level for the channel, and when there are no spikes, it shows the latest data.
 You can adjust the trigger levels by dragging them, and the level change is passed to the 1401 immediately.
 If you make any other change, this has no effect on the 1401 unless you click Online update.